• Skip to main content

 Why Invest in Glasgow?

-Glasgow’s economy was traditionally heavy industrial based on engineering and, especially, shipbuilding.
+Glasgow’s economy was traditionally industrial, based on engineering and, especially, shipbuilding.
 Today key industries in the city are education, health, financial and business services, transport and logistics and construction.
-There are also new, emerging industries including digital and creative, engineering design, marine technology, biotechnology, health and life sciences, and low carbon industries.

 Quick Links